 The ED is virtually paperless with fully computerized ordering and charting and systems to retrieve the previous medical records and studies in seconds.
 We work with outstanding, professional and well-trained nursing staff.
 We have a dedicated and energetic support staff including our techs, social workers, sexual assault forensic examiners, and security.
 The ED has its own pre-hospital care division and our paramedics and EMT's are part of our team.
 Both sites have separate psychiatric emergency departments and the St. Luke's site has a separate Pediatric ED.

 SLR is home to over 30 fully accredited post-graduate training programs with more than 300 residents and fellows and there is a collegial environment with other services.
 We have 24 hour/day 365 days/year coverage by our Stroke and AMI teams and we work closely with our medical and cardiac critical care services to implement induced hypothermia for survivors of out of hospital cardiac arrest.

 Our 40 board certified EM Faculty are diverse, energetic, and approachable.
 They provide continuous direct supervision while fostering increasing levels of responsibility for our residents.
-Most hold faculty appointments at Columbia University and all are committed to excellence and innovation in teaching in a lively and interactive environment.
+Most hold faculty appointments at the Mt.
+Sinai School of Medicine and all are committed to excellence and innovation in teaching in a lively and interactive environment.
 Many of our faculty attendings hold advanced degrees or fellowship training in addition to their EM residency training including Ultrasound, Pediatric EM, Global Health and Toxicology and Research.